-Dr. Francesco Gargano, one of the most experienced Reconstructive Surgeons in Manhattan, and can diagnose and treat the multitude of concerns associated with Treacher Collins syndrome.
+Dr. Francesco Gargano, one of the most experienced reconstructive surgeons in Manhattan, can diagnose and treat the multitude of concerns associated with Treacher Collins syndrome.
 He utilizes the latest diagnostic technology available to create a customized treatment plan designed to help your child achieve the best outcome possible during Treacher Collins treatment.

-Dr. Francesco Gargano understands that your child’s care and comfort are your top priorities, and so he is dedicated to helping you in getting the best results for your child.
+Dr. Francesco Gargano understands that your child’s care and comfort are your top priorities, and so he is dedicated to helping you get the best results for your child.

 About Treacher Collins Syndrome

 Treacher Collins Syndrome, also known as Mandibulofacial Craniosynostosis, is a condition that affects the development of the bones and tissues of the face.
 It is estimated that Treacher Collins syndrome affects 1 in 50,000 people.

 Treacher Collins is linked to one of three genes being mutated: POLR1C, POLR1D, TCOF1.
 A significant majority of cases stem from changes in the gene TCOF1.
 For many years, this disorder was assumed to be completely random; however, individuals with this disorder can potentially pass it on.
 Sometimes, two parents who show no signs of having this condition will have more than one child with the birth defect, suggesting a recessive genetic predisposition.
 In most cases, there will be no Treacher Collins family history.

 Regardless of whether the child has a family history or spontaneously developed the condition, Treacher Collins is not caused by any action or inaction on the part of the parents during pregnancy.